radgrad/docusaurus2/docs/developers/internaloha/design-issues.md

 Once missedUploads exceeds a second threshold (say, 8) this indicates that the listing is "retired". and it will no longer appear in the UI listings regardless of the setting of the toggle.

-As another check, the server could attempt to retrieve all of the URLs each time we do an upload.
-If any URL returns a non-200 code, then we should remove it from the list of URLs.
-If, after removing all the non-200 URLs, the URL list is empty, then we should set missedUploads to (say) 10, indicating that the listing is retired.

 For manually managed listings, we can manually set missedUploads to 4 to indicate that the listing should be marked as expired, and to 8 to set it to retired.

 For API consistency, the Internships.findNonRetired() method will return all non-expired and non-retired listings.

+**4. Filter out non-useful Internship listings.**

+The upload process should make the follow checks on listings to ensure they are useful:

+* Ensure the urls field strings can be used to retrieve a page.
+We know from our pilot study of InternAloha that the scrapers sometimes list non-working URLs.
+Each time we do an upload, we should check all of the urls field strings to see that a GET on the URL string returns the 200 "OK success" status response code.
+If it doesn't, we remove that URL from the urls field.
+If there are no remaining strings in the urls field after checking them, then we can set the missedUploads field to 8 in order to mark it as retired.

+* Ensure that the listing includes at least one Interest and/or Career Goal.
+If the listing does not match at least one of the defined Interests and Career Goals, then it is not useful to RadGrad.
+In this case, we can set missedUploads to 8 to mark it as retired.

-**4. Report on the results of the upload.**
+**5. Report on the results of the upload.**

 This involves both a report on the number of listings uploaded and any problems encountered, as well as an updated version of the "trends" chart created for InternAloha that allows developers to see whether a scraper is suddenly producing a significantly different number of listings (or fields within a listing).
 Such sudden changes can indicate that the scraper is "partially broken", i.e. it works well enough to generate listings, but is no longer parsing a single listing accurately.

-### Internship listings will need an automatically generated slug
+### Internship listings will need an automatically generated GUID ("global unique ID").

-To support dump/restore, Internships will require a slug.
-But this slug must be both unique, and automatically generated.

-One potential slug naming pattern to guarantee uniqueness is `internship-<slugified internship title>-<YYYY-MM-DD-HH-MM-SS-MSS>`, where:

-* All internship slugs start with the string "slug"
+To support dump/restore, and for cross-document referencing, many RadGrad collections require each document to have a GUID (globally unique ID).
+Typically, we implement this using the "Slug" mechanism.
+Unfortunately, there are the following issues with using Slugs for Internships:

+  * Slugs are usually manually defined by a user.
+This won't work for Internships, where there are too many documents for manual slug definition.

+  * There will be thousands of Internships.
+If each Internship defines a Slug, the size of the Slug collection will grow enormously, impacting on load time.

+One solution is to not use Slugs as the GUID for Internships, but instead to implement a special-purpose, automatically generated, unique ID naming system.
+For example, `internship-<internship title>-<YYYY-MM-DD-HH-MM-SS-MSS>`, where:

-* The "slugified internship title" is the title field with spaces replaced by hyphens and all non-alphabetic, non-integer characters removed.
-We cannot count on the slugified internship title to be unique.
+* The "internship title" is the title field with spaces replaced by hyphens and all non-alphabetic, non-integer characters removed.
+We cannot count on the internship title to be unique.
 * YYYY-MM-DD-HH-MM-SS-MSS is the moment in time that this new Internship document was defined.
-Since we expect Internship definition to take longer than a single millisecond, we believe that the combination of the slugified internship title, along with timestamp, will guarantee that this slug is a unique string.
-In the unlikely event that it isn't, the Slug collection will throw an error and we'll deal with the consequences.
+Since we expect Internship definition to take longer than a single millisecond, we believe that the combination of the internship title, along with timestamp, will guarantee that this ID is a unique string.

+We will call this field "guid" (for globally unique ID).

 ### Manual Internship definition